QuickerMaths/QuizApp/README.md

 ## Todo

 - [x] Add time limit for each question
-- [x] Allow user to choose number of questions
+- [x] Allow the user to choose a number of questions